 8. Homeschooling provides a more structured learning environment

-Parents have control, and are responsible, for what their family’s daily schedule looks like in their home.
+Parents have control, and are responsible, for what their family’s daily homeschool schedule looks like for their lives.

 This can be a great benefit for kids who learn best in a more structured environment.